appaquet/exomind/README.md

     `exo -d ./node2 config edit`

-  * Request to join the cell.
+  * Request to join the cell as a chain and store node.
-    This will use exocore's discovery server (`disco.exocore.io`), but this can overridden:
+    This will use exocore's discovery server (`disco.exocore.io`) to exchange configurations:

-    `exo -d ./node2 cell join`
+    `exo -d ./node2 cell join --chain --store`

     and copy the displayed discovery PIN.

 * On node 1:
   * Add node 2 to cell:

-    `exo -d ./node1 cell node add --chain --store`
+    `exo -d ./node1 cell node add`

-    Paste node 2's discovery PIN.
+    Paste node 2's discovery PIN and accept its join request.

 * Start both nodes:
   * Node 1: `exo -d ./node1 daemon`